 Most people have times in their lives of struggling with difficult emotions, including anxiety or depression.
 Most of us long for changes in our lives, and aren’t sure how to make it happen.
 We all encounter difficulties and sometimes need help re-connecting with our own strengths, or re-aligning our values and actions for a more fulfilling life.
 I believe relationships (for better or worse) impact who we are.
 And forming a healing relationship with a therapist can help you work through old hurts and identify who you want to be in the world in this moment in time.

 Counseling looks different for each individual I work with, honoring your story and where you are on it.
 You might be seeking counseling with specific goals in mind, or maybe it is just out of a general feeling that you aren’t enjoying life as much as you would like to.
 I don’t subscribe to the belief that we all should (or even can) be happy all the time; I just don’t find that realistic.
 But I do believe that many people feel isolated and alone and that therapy can help you work through some inner struggles towards a more fulfilling life.

 My approach to therapy is informed by interpersonal and multicultural theories; acknowledging the transformative potential of the relationship between you and your therapist, as well as the impact of societal and cultural forces in our lives.
-I have additional training in other approaches, including Mindfulness Based Stress Reduction, and will adapt our work to fit your needs intentionally and collaboratively with you.
+I have additional training in other approaches, including Mindfulness Based Stress Reduction, and The Daring Way™, and will adapt our work to fit your needs intentionally and collaboratively with you.